← Back to Blog

 If you're not sure where your biggest time losses are right now, it's worth taking a few minutes to take the free 2-minute audit.
 It'll tell you exactly which parts of your business would benefit most from automation - whether that's quoting, follow-ups, invoicing, or something else entirely.

-Getting full value out of Tradify, Jobber, or any other platform requires three things that most plumbers don't have spare time for.
+Getting real value out of Tradify, Jobber, or any other platform requires proper setup, integration with your other tools, and ongoing management — none of which most plumbers have time for.

-For a deeper look at what the quoting side of this looks like in practice, read the full guide on how to automate plumbing quotes and win more work.
+For a deeper look at what the quoting side looks like in practice, read the guide on how to automate plumbing quotes and win more work.

 What to Prioritise If You're Starting From Scratch